Dirac comb

 The Dirac comb function allows one to represent both continuous and discrete phenomena, such as sampling and aliasing, in a single framework of continuous Fourier analysis on tempered distributions, without any reference to Fourier series.
 The Fourier transform of a Dirac comb is another Dirac comb.
-Owing to the Convolution Theorem on tempered distributions which turns out to be the Poisson summation formula, in signal processing, the Dirac comb allows modelling sampling by multiplication with it, but it also allows modelling periodization by convolution with it.
+Owing to the convolution theorem on tempered distributions which turns out to be the Poisson summation formula, in signal processing, the Dirac comb allows modelling sampling by multiplication with it, but it also allows modelling periodization by convolution with it.

 Dirac-comb identity

-The Dirac comb can be constructed in two ways, either by using the comb operator (performing sampling) applied to the function that is constantly $1$, or, alternatively, by using the rep operator (performing periodization) applied to the Dirac delta $\delta$.
+The Dirac comb can be constructed in two ways, either by using the comb operator (performing sampling) applied to the constant function $1$, or, alternatively, by using the rep operator (performing periodization) applied to the Dirac delta $\delta$.
 Formally, this yields the following: